hmcts/finrem-ccd-definitions/README.md

 GitHub will have the main URL for this deployment. e.g. `https://finrem-ccd-definitions-pr-<number>.service.core-compute-preview.internal/`
 However, this URL in itself is not very useful.
 There are two subdomains that are useful.

-* Visit `https://gateway-finrem-ccd-definitions-pr-<number>.service.core-compute-preview.internal` in separate tab and whitelist accept the SSL certificate.
+* Visit `https://gateway-finrem-ccd-definitions-pr-<number>.service.core-compute-preview.internal` in separate tab and whitelist accept the SSL certificate

 - "case-management-web-" for the Case management UI: e.g. `https://case-management-web-finrem-ccd-definitions-pr-<number>.service.core-compute-preview.internal/`